 Of particular importance is the

-On the master and each slave, you must use the
+On a replication master and each replication slave, you

-In MySQL 5.5, whether the server ID is set to 0 explicitly or
+In MySQL 5.5, whether the server ID is set to 0

 server_id system variable to 1; this is a known

 issue that is fixed in MySQL 5.7.

 For more information, see Section 188.8.131.52, “Setting the Replication Slave Configuration”.